-13.3.10.1.5 Alternative waste collection infrastructure (e.g. vacuum pipes, chutes, disposal points) will be permitted in all land use designations, except on lands designated Greenlands or Public or Private Open Space.
-A central waste collection terminal associated with an alternative waste collection system will only be permitted in the Business Employment and Institutional land use designations.
+13.3.10.1.4 Alternative waste collection infrastructure (e.g. vacuum pipes, chutes, disposal points) will be permitted in all land use designations, A central waste collection terminal associated with an alternative waste collection system will only be permitted in the Business Employment land use designation.